-- It ensures in conjunction with the ministries concerned (finance, Interior, labour, ...) the development and monitoring of the regulations for NGOs;
+- It ensures, in conjunction with the ministries concerned (finance, interior, labour, etc.), the development and monitoring of regulations relating to all associations,

-- It follows and it implements the Government's policy on the development of associations and volunteering;
+- It draws up and monitors the government's policy on the development of associations and voluntary work,

-- It ensures the strategic supervision of the civic service agency, the main vector of volunteering in France.
+- It ensures the strategic supervision of the civic service agency

 - The Sub-directorate for Non-Formal Education (Sous-Direction de l’Education Populaire)

-This sub-directorate promotes and monitors non-formal education.
-It contributes to the development of educational practices and coordinates the network of decentralised services in the areas of youth, non-formal education and volunteer organisations.
-In the context of volunteering and bénévolat policies, its role includes:
+This department is responsible for promoting and monitoring popular education.
+It contributes to the development of educational practices and coordinates the network of decentralised services in the fields of youth, popular education and associative life.

-- providing the Minister with a list of national organisations likely to obtain youth and non-formal education approval;
+- proposing to the minister the list of national associations likely to benefit from youth and popular education approval

-- and managing, negotiating and assessing partnerships and objectives agreements with national youth and non-formal education federations and organisations.
+- managing, negotiating and evaluating partnerships and agreements on objectives with national youth and popular education federations and associations;

 Furthermore, as with other youth policies, implementation of youth policies on volunteering and bénévolat is based on partnership and cross-ministerial work.
-Other ministries contribute to the development of youth commitment, including the ministry of the Interior for firefighter volunteering and the Ministry of National Education and the ministry in charge of higher education which promotes youth commitment of young people through a range of schemes (including the National Education Civic Reserve ( Réserve Citoyenne National Education) and educational validation of prior bénévole experience.
+Other ministries contribute to the development of youth commitment, including the ministry of the Interior for firefighter volunteering and the Ministry of National Education and the ministry in charge of higher education which promotes youth commitment of young people through a range of schemes.

 Among these ministries, the ministry in charge of foreign affairs plays an important coordinating role in implementation and management of international solidarity volunteering (VSI) and international administrative volunteering (VIA).
 It is responsible for issuing authorisations to organisations implementing volunteering missions (Law no.2005-159 of 23 February 2005 bearing on the contract for international solidarity volunteering, and as such works in close partnership with the DJEPVA.

-Youth policies including those promoting commitment are also implemented by local authorities, which contribute to the development of volunteering and bénévolat by promoting them via such local structures such as local missions, youth information offices and information points.
-Some local authorities, particularly regions and départements, have their own international volunteering schemes.
-They play an important role in mobility within a non-formal educational framework.
+Youth policies, including those promoting commitment, are also implemented by local authorities, which also contribute to the development of volunteering by promoting it through local structures such as local missions, youth information offices and points.
+The region plays a leading role in this process.
+In addition, some local authorities, in particular the regions and departments, have their own volunteering schemes.

-In fact, the French government announced a target of 100,000 additional civic service projects, or 20,000 in 2020 and another 80,000 in 2021.
-This increase is explained by the government’s desire to promote the social significance of this measure, which encourages diversity and social solidarity, as well as the acquisition of informal skills among young people in circumstances where their access to the job market is complicated by the impacts of the health crisis.
-This increase is in line with the government’s youth plan, which was unveiled in July 2020.
+The government has announced a target for growth in these annual figures.
+1,000 new civic service missions in favour of the environment are also to be created in 2022-2023.
+This increase is explained by the Government's desire to promote the social scope of this scheme, which fosters social mixing and cohesion, as well as the acquisition of non-formal skills among young people, in a context where young people's access to the labour market is complicated by the effects of the health crisis.
+This increase is part of the Government's 1 young person 1 solution plan unveiled in July 2020.